-African Americans are 3 times more likely and Hispanics are 1½ times more likely to have kidney failure compared to White Americans.
+Black or African Americans are almost 4 times more likely and Hispanics or Latinos are 1.3 times more likely to have kidney failure compared to White Americans.

 Minority populations have much higher rates of high blood pressure, diabetes, obesity and heart disease, all of which increase the risk for kidney disease.
 Access to healthcare may also play a role.